Irreducible cycles and points in special position in moduli spaces for tropical curves

-\begin{remdef} [Notions of intersection theory for our purpose, see \cite {AR} for more details] A \textit{tropical (affine) $k$-cycle} is a weighted fan of pure dimension $k$ in satisfying the balancing condition but where the range of the weight function is $\Z$.
+\begin{remdef} [Notions of intersection theory for our purpose, see \cite {AR} for more details] A \textit{tropical (affine) $k$-cycle} is a weighted fan of pure dimension $k$ in $V$ satisfying the balancing condition but where the range of the weight function is $\Z$.
 Hence the difference between a tropical fan of dimension $k$ and a tropical $k$-cycle is just the range of the weight function.
 A tropical $k$-cycle in a tropical fan $X$ is simply a $k$-cycle that is a subfan of $X$.
-(More precisely, a tropical $k$-cycle in $X$ is an equivalence class of weighted fans of pure dimension $k$, where two fans are equivalent if they have a common refinement (compare with definition 2.8 in \cite{AR}).
-In this paper we will however not distinguish between equivalence classes and representatives of the equivalence class as the difference does not concern us here.)
+Typically a tropical $k$-cycle in $X$ is an equivalence class of weighted fans of pure dimension $k$, where two fans are equivalent if they have a common refinement \cite[Definition 2.8]{AR}.
+However, in this paper we will not distinguish between equivalence classes and representatives of the equivalence class as the difference does not concern us here.

 As before, we will denote by $ \bet{X} $ the subset of $V$ of all cones of $X$ (with non-zero weight).
 A \textit{(Weil) divisor} $D$ on $X$ is a cycle in $X$ of codimension 1.